natemcintosh/gocombinatorics/README.md

 // Now iterate over the combinations with replacement for combos.Next() {
-    this_combo := getPeopleElts(people, combos.Inds)
+    this_combo := getPeopleElts(people, combos.Indices())
     fmt.Println(this_combo)
 }
 ```

 ---
 ### How is this library tested?
-There are a few basic test, including one testing a combination of length 1,313,400, and one testing a combination with replacement of length 11,628.
-The file `property_test.go` also performs some basic property testing (do we see the number of elements we expect to) on 100 random inputs to combinations/combinations with replacement/permutations/cartesian products every time `go test` is run.
+There are a few basic test, including one testing a combination of length 1,313,400, one
+testing a combination with replacement of length 11,628, one testing a permutation of
+length 970,200.

+The file `property_test.go` also performs some basic property testing (do we see the
+number of elements we expect to) on 100 random inputs to combinations/combinations with
+replacement/permutations/ cartesian products every time `go test` is run.